input-output-hk/Alonzo-testnet/Alonzo-exercises/1_Alonzo-white-exercise-1.md

 Before then, you might want to participate in the Hard Fork Event using the optional [Exercise 2](2_Alonzo-white-exercise-2.md).

+## Feedback

 **Please let us know of any problems that you have encountered**

-- Via the Discord channel for general questions.
+- Via the Discord channels for general questions.

 - Via the issue tracker at [https://github.com/input-output-hk/cardano-node/issues](https://github.com/input-output-hk/cardano-node/issues) for any bugs in the node etc.  Please tag them as Alonzo-related.